Septic System Replacement & Upgrade

 What is a septic system replacement?

 A septic system replacement is the removal of a failing or deteriorated septic tank, drain field, or both, followed by the installation of new components.
 The scope can range from swapping out a cracked concrete tank to replacing the entire system, including the pump chamber, distribution box, lateral lines, and absorption trenches.
+Whether a clean out is needed or a complete municipal sewer connection, we balance every key matter to get the job fixed right.

 When should I upgrade my septic system?

 You should upgrade when your current system is undersized for your household, when the health department issues a non compliance notice, or when you want to improve treatment quality.
 Upgrading from a conventional gravity fed system to a pressurized aerobic treatment unit or nitrogen reducing system treats effluent more thoroughly and can extend drain field life.
+If you are concerned about slow drains or potential clog issues, an upgrade may be the right form of protection for your home community.

 Why does a drain field fail?

 Drain fields fail because of biomat accumulation, soil compaction, root intrusion, hydraulic overload, or age.
 When the soil around perforated pipes can no longer absorb and filter effluent, wastewater rises to the surface.
 A failed leach field requires full replacement with new aggregate, geotextile fabric, and drainfield media.
+Storm water infiltration or improper water main routing can also increase the load and lead to failure over time.

 How long does a septic system replacement take?

 Most residential septic system replacements take three to five working days.
 Permitting can add one to four weeks depending on your local health department.
 Complex installations involving mound systems, sand filters, or aerobic treatment units may take longer.
+We will say how much time is involved and keep you coming back to us for any quick response questions along the way.

 Can I upgrade my septic system without replacing the tank?

 Yes.
 If your septic tank is structurally sound and properly sized, you can upgrade other components.
 Common upgrades include adding an effluent filter, installing a new distribution box, retrofitting with a dosing pump and float switch, or replacing a failed drain field with a chambered or pressure distribution system.
+A star contractor like Action Septic Service can fill you in on which upgrades make sense and deliver the last word on water line repair or storm drain issues that may be involved.

 Does a septic system replacement require a permit?

 Yes.
 Every septic system replacement and upgrade requires a permit from the local health department or building authority.
 Action Septic Service handles the full permitting process, including soil tests, perc tests, system design submissions, and scheduling the final inspection.
+We hired professionals who understand the regulations so you don’t have to become an expert yourself.
+Our goal is to make the experience as stress-free as possible and ensure your system is located, maintained, and made to last.